danheekim/tnc-capstone/src/species-classification/lila-channel-islands/README.md

 `python get_labels.py`

+#### Preprocessing
+The `preprocess.py` script is designed to automate the cropping of images in a dataset based on the bounding boxes predicted by the MegaDetector v5b model.
+It is intended to be used a single time to preprocess the dataset before training the species classification models.
+It utilizes the Google Cloud Storage client to read and write data from Google Cloud Storage buckets.
+The script is multi-threaded to improve processing efficiency.

+    The script reads the JSON data from Google Cloud Storage.
+This JSON file contains information about the images and the bounding boxes detected by MegaDetector v5b.

+    For each image in the dataset, the script checks if it has already been cropped.
+If not, it proceeds to crop the image based on the bounding boxes with a confidence level greater than 0.90.
+It then uploads the cropped image to the specified output folder in Google Cloud Storage.

+### EfficientNetB0
 The `efficientNet.ipynb` notebook initializes and configures the model architecture, making it ready for training.

 - Dataset: [Channel Islands Camera Traps](https://lila.science/datasets/channel-islands-camera-traps/).
 This data set contains 246,529 camera trap images from 73 camera locations in the Channel Islands, California.
 All animals are annotated with bounding boxes.
 Animals are classified as rodent (82,914), fox (48,150), bird (11,099), skunk (1,071), or other (159).
 114,949 images (47%) are empty.